Interpretable statistical representations of neural population dynamics and geometry: Main text

-Finally, to demonstrate the consistency of MARBLE embeddings across animals, we aligned them post hoc using a linear transformation between animals, we found them to be consistent across animals.
-This consistency, quantified using the $R^2$ fit from a linear model trained using one animal as the target and one animal as the source, was significantly higher for unsupervised MARBLE than for self-supervised CEBRA-time, although not as good as supervised CEBRA-behaviour (Fig.~\ref{fig4}e).
-This is remarkable given that MARBLE does not rely on external behavioural data yet finds consistent representations despite experimental and neurophysiological differences across animals.
+When we aligned MARBLE representations post hoc using a linear transformation between animals, we found them to be consistent across animals.
+This consistency, quantified using the $R^2$ fit from a linear model trained using one animal as the source and another animal as the target, was significantly higher for MARBLE than for CEBRA-time, although not as good as CEBRA-behaviour (Fig.~\ref{fig5}e).
+This is notable given that MARBLE does not rely on behavioural data yet finds consistent representations despite experimental and neurophysiological differences across animals.
 These findings underscore MARBLE's potential for data-driven discovery and applications such as brain-computer interfaces.

-\section{Discussion}
+\subsection{Discussion}

-A hallmark of large collective systems such as the brain is the existence of many system realisations that lead to equivalent computations defined by population-level dynamical processes~\autocite{Marder2011,Gosztolai2022}.
-The growing recognition that dynamics in biological and artificial neural networks evolve over low-dimensional manifolds~\autocite{Chung:2018br,Chaudhuri:2019bn,Khona2022,Gardner2022} offers an opportunity to reconcile the variability of dynamics across system realisations with the observed invariance of computations by using manifold geometry as an inductive bias for designing data-driven models.
-We have shown that non-linear dynamical systems can be represented as statistical distributions built from a point-wise, similarity-preserving embedding of local flow fields.
-Due to the continuity of the dynamics over the manifold, latent features can be learnt in a fully unsupervised manner using a geometric deep learning architecture.
-Further, features can be made rotation-invariant to achieve robust representations of perturbations in manifold geometry and orientation.
-These properties open the door to independently testing the relevance of manifold geometry and dynamics and comparing dynamics across animals and instances of artificial neural networks.
+A hallmark of large collective systems such as the brain is the existence of many system realisations that lead to equivalent computations defined by population-level dynamical processes~\autocite{Marder2011, Gosztolai2022}.
+The growing recognition that dynamics in biological and artificial neural networks evolve over low-dimensional manifolds~\autocite{Chung:2018br, Chaudhuri:2019bn, Khona2022, Gardner2022} offers an opportunity to reconcile dynamical variability across system realisations with the observed invariance of computations by using manifold geometry as an inductive bias in learning dynamical representations.
+We have shown that non-linear dynamical systems can be represented as a decomposition of LFFs that are jointly mapped into latent space.
+Due to the continuity of the dynamics over the manifold, this mapping can be learnt using unsupervised geometric deep learning.
+Further, latent representations can be made robust to different embeddings of the dynamics by making the extracted LFFs rotation-invariant.
+These properties enable comparing dynamics across animals and instances of artificial neural networks.